bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 A tag *request* specifies a time and bearer.
 The time is specified using seconds since Jan 1 1970, i.e. the Unix epoch.
 The bearer is specified using the bearerURI format defined in ETSI TS 103 270.

+An optional attribute for the time's source is defined, which allows the broadcaster to make a more informed decision on the accuracy of the time value supplied and therefore the event that this request is in relation to.

 How that information is interpreted is up to the broadcaster.